 Some individuals may use drugs or alcohol to alleviate stress or even physical symptoms and to induce pleasure.
-In these cases, individuals are said to be abusing drugs.
-Any time an individual uses illicit drugs or using a prescription drug outside the parameters of the prescription, it is termed substance abuse.
-With repeated substance abuse, parts of the brain can begin to change, mainly the reward center.
+In these cases, individuals are said to be misusing drugs.
+Any time an individual uses illicit drugs or using a prescription drug outside the parameters of the prescription, it is termed substance misuse.
+With repeated substance misuse, parts of the brain can begin to change, mainly the reward center.
 As a result, individuals become addicted and are often unable to stop using drugs or alcohol even if they have experienced negative consequences, such as a medical emergency, physical problems, relationship issues, job concerns, or legal trouble.

 In some instances of substance misuse, individuals may experience periods where they completely abstain from drugs and alcohol, followed by periods of heavy use.
 These users may engage in binge-like cycles of misuse but the overall pattern may be indicative of an addiction.